 This is claimed to inductively show there are an infinite number of reals between a0 and b.

-To me, this is just two statements of fact that prove we can construct more real numbers endlessly.
+To me, this is just two statements of fact that prove we can construct more numbers endlessly.
 But most mathematicians see this as two statements of fact that apply to all the numbers between a0 and b.
 And since all the numbers already ‘exist’ (in an eternal abstraction), then it must apply to an infinite number of numbers.

 Importantly, endless and infinite are not the same thing.
 Infinite implies you can have an infinite number of something whereas endless implies an open-ended process where you can never reach an end point, and so you can never have an infinite number of anything.